thanhtn2902/react-social-app/README.md

 # react-social-app
-Have fun with react and do cool stuff
+Have fun with react and do cool stuff with React Native